 A Sith Warrior in Star Wars: The Old Republic invokes this trope when recruiting Jaesa.
 Jaesa is a gifted, but inexperienced Padawan who can "see" the true nature of others.
 Her master and Darth Baras (your handler) have a long-running feud. when confronting the old Jedi, you can force Jaesa to "see" her master has been hopelessly warped by his grudge, causing her to abandon him, and serve you instead.
 It is up to you if you want to keep her inclinations to the Light Side, or Break the Cutie by twisting her into a very psychotic verion of The Dark Side, however.

-In The World Ends With You, Neku is a total CAT fanboy.
+In The World Ends with You, Neku is a total CAT fanboy.
 Later on, he discovers that Mr. Hanekoma, a guy who's been real helpful to him, is the elusive CAT, and starts fanboying even harder.
 Then, in the final week, Neku discovers a lot of clues that suggest that CAT is the Composer, and goes through a textbook case of denial, then losing faith in CAT as they approach the Composer's chamber.
 Only, as Kitaniji tells him, Hanekoma is not the Composer.
 The very end of the game, plus the Secret Reports, however, tell you that he's still not someone to trust, albeit better intentioned than Kitaniji or Joshua.

 In Viewtiful Joe, Captain Blue turns out to be one for Joe, after he reveals himself as the Big Bad.

-However, After Blue has a Heel Face Turn it seems Joe regains respect for him again.
+However, After Blue has a Heel-Face Turn it seems Joe regains respect for him again.

 Averted with Granas himself though.
 Whatever his nature his ideals were genuine and the only thing he was guilty of was coddling his followers far too much, stagnating independant human development (why bother innovating if your god can conjure starships out of thin air?).
 In the end, he died sacrificing himself to save his people.

-In Baldur's Gate 2, Jahiera has this in regards to the Harpers during her personal quest.
+In Baldur's Gate II, Jahiera has this in regards to the Harpers during her personal quest.
 First, Galvarey, the regional Harper leader in Athkatla turns out to be an opportunistic Smug Snake who wants to use charname in his bid for power.
 Jahiera is understandably dismayed by this, especially since the other Harpers, who are unaware of Galvarey's intent, consider the incident an act of treason on her part and a murder on your part.
 Once that is cleared up, she discovers that Dermin, her old mentor, was actually in on Galvarey's plot, and is just as much of a Smug Snake as he was.
 Needless to say, the whole affair shook Jahiera to her core.

 In Guild Wars Nightfall, Varesh Osha is seen by many as an ideal ruler of her nation.
 Turns out she's a batshit insane worshipper of the resident Eldritch Abomination.